erc-cassandra/cassandra_fs_pp/README.md

 These data are output to NetCDF files.
 Note that various metadata are appended to the NetCDF files; to change these settings make edits directly to `bin/fs_process_l2.py`.

-Helper utilities for working with Level-2 data are available (`l2utils`).
-The main functionality at the moment is to assist in deriving 'instantaneous' burial depth as a function of UDG-derived surface height change.

 ## Known issues with implications for data quality